Anxious and Engaged? Here’s How to Handle Wedding Worry Before the Big Day

 • “It’s not just about the wedding, it’s everything changing at once.”

-Whether you’re stressing over centerpieces or managing pressure from a family member, here’s what you need to know about wedding anxiety and how to care for your mental health during the planning process.
+Here’s what you need to know about wedding anxiety and how to care for your mental health during the planning process.

 Why Wedding Anxiety Happens